bruce-dunwiddie/tsql-parser/README.md

 - More statement parsers built on top of tokenizer.

 ### Code Samples
-- See [wiki](<https://github.com/bruce-dunwiddie/tsql-parser/wiki>) for simple code example and output.
+- See [wiki](<https://github.com/bruce-dunwiddie/tsql-parser/wiki/TSQL-Parser-Code-Samples>) for simple code examples and output.
 - See test cases in project.